AztecProtocol/aztec-packages/docs/docs/migration_notes.md

 Aztec is in full-speed development.
 Literally every version breaks compatibility with the previous ones.
 This page attempts to target errors and difficulties you might encounter when upgrading, and how to resolve them.

 ## 0.X.X
+### Serialization changes
+We have tweaked how multiple entities in our public APIs are serialized.
+Because of this change, trying to use an older client to query a component from this version may fail.

 ### [TXE] Single execution environment
 Thanks to recent advancements in Brillig TXE performs every single call as if it was a nested call, spawning a new ACVM or AVM simulator without performance loss.
 This ensures every single test runs in a consistent environment and allows for clearer test syntax: